 There's many more things I could mention, but you get the point.
 These are skills which very few people master.
 Yet those who do are at the top of their game, and learning the specifics of any speciality becomes a piece of cake.

 Most things can be learned quickly on the job as required, which is what I've frequently done.
 I don't waste my time mastering every nuance of the tools I'm using, I use the 80/20 rule to master the most important things.
 And if I need further specifics, I learn those as required.

 This is an incredibly effective approach that's enabled me to become adept at programming within a pretty damn short period of time.
 This same principle can be applied in all disciplines.
-Once you master the meta skills that lead to mastery in any field, you can quickly become the top of your game, regardless of any existing domain knowledge you possess.
+Once you master the meta skills that lead to expertise in any field, you can quickly become the top of your game—regardless of any existing domain knowledge you possess.

 It's not that technical skills that don't matter.
 They obviously do, because without them you can't do your job.
 However, someone with strong meta skills and less experience with the required technical skills should usually be prioritised over a candidate with strong technical skills, but little-to-no meta skills.